-Improvement. - Improvement) based upon a written appraisal of fair market value by an M.A.I.
+Improvement. - (3) The value of donated land (when not part of an above Designated Mobility Improvement) based upon a written appraisal of fair market value by an M.A.I.
 Appraiser who was selected and paid for by the Applicant, and who used generally accepted appraisal techniques.
 If the appraisal does not conform to the requirements of this Ordinance and any applicable administrative regulations, the appraisal shall be corrected and resubmitted.
 In the event the Mobility Fee Coordinator accepts the methodology of the appraisal but disagrees with the appraised value, the Mobility Fee Coordinator may engage another M.A.I.
 Appraiser at the City's expense, and the value shall be an amount equal to the average of the two appraisals.
 If either party does not accept the average of the two appraisals, a third appraisal shall be obtained, with the cost of said third appraisal being shared equally by the City and the Owner or Applicant.
-The third appraiser shall be selected by the first two appraisers and the third appraisal shall be binding on the parties. - E. If a proposed plan is approved for an infrastructure credit by the Mobility Fee shall provide for the parties' obligations and responsibilities, including, but not limited to: - (1) The timing of actions to be taken by the Applicant and the obligations and responsibilities of the Applicant, including, but not limited to, the construction standards and requirements to be complied with; - (2) The obligations and responsibilities of the City, including, but not limited to, inspection of the project;
+The third appraiser shall be selected by the first two appraisers and the third appraisal shall be binding on the parties. - E. If a proposed plan is approved for an infrastructure credit by the Mobility Fee Coordinator, the Applicant or Owner and the Council shall enter into a Credit Agreement which shall provide for the parties' obligations and responsibilities, including, but not limited to: - (1) The timing of actions to be taken by the Applicant and the obligations and responsibilities of the Applicant, including, but not limited to, the construction standards and requirements to be complied with;